Goliath Season 3: A Means to an End

 Amazon Studios

 Other key characters in the story include Diana’s two adopted sons, Anton and Dario (both played by Shamier Anderson) who fulfil the role of her henchmen, like Odd Jobs to her Bond villain.
-They are extremely loyal despite the horrible punishments they endure when things don’t go the way Diana wants.
+They are extremely loyal despite the sadistic punishments they endure when things don’t go the way Diana wants.

-Nowhere though is the question addressed as to why Anton and Dario’s surname is…Jones.
-Presumably they would have taken their new family’s name when they were adopted.
-So was Diana Wade previously married and, if so, where is Mr Jones?
-We never hear of a husband (ex or otherwise), not even during a flashback to one of Wade and Diana’s late night, alcohol-fuelled conversations during which they they discuss his two marriages and their respective messed-up lives.
-However, the undertones always remind us that he and Mrs Jones may have a thing going on.
+Nowhere is the question answered as to why Anton and Dario’s surname is Jones.
+Was Diana Wade previously married to Mr Jones?
+We never hear of an ex, not even during a flashback to one of Wade and Diana’s cosy late night chats during which we get some insight into his two marriages and their messed-up lives.
+But the undertones always remind us that he and Mrs Jones may have a thing going on.

 Love will tear us apart